espressomd/espresso/doc/sphinx/contributing.rst

 A recent version of this guide can also be found on the homepage http://espressomd.org/html/dox/.

-.. _Building the Users guide:
+.. _Building the User's guide:

 Building the User's guide
 -------------------------